srdjanfurman/Python_code_snippets/seven_segment_display_DEMO/README.md

 ### Input

 - Serial device
-    - Set value for 'dev' constant in a 7_seg_display/const.py file.
+    - Set value for 'DEV' constant in a seven_segment_display_DEMO/const/consts.py file.

 - Each number or text has its unique control character (prefix) which defines the corresponding display.
     - Examples: